alvni1/Enterprise-Multi-Site-Network-Design-with-OSPF-VLAN-Segmentation-HSRP-and-Security-ACLs/README.md

 <h1>Enterprise Multi-Site Network Design with OSPF, VLAN Segmentation, HSRP and Security-ACLs </h1>

 <h2>Description</h2>
-This network design incorporates:

-Multi-site WAN connectivity using OSPF dynamic routing

-VLAN segmentation at the headquarters for traffic separation

-HSRP for first-hop redundancy in the LAN environment

-DHCP for dynamic IP addressing

-NAT for simulated Internet access

-ACLs for inter-VLAN and remote access security
+This network design incorporates: multi-site WAN connectivity using OSPF dynamic routing, VLAN segmentation at the headquarters for traffic separation, HSRP for first-hop redundancy in the LAN environment, DHCP for dynamic IP addressing, NAT for simulated Internet access, and ACLs for inter-VLAN and remote access security.
+A multi-site WAN is used when an organization has multiple locations that need to share data and services as though they were on one unified network.

+- <b>OSPF automatically updates the best routes, adapting quickly to network changes with minimal manual configuration.
+It’s widely used in large networks for its speed, scalability, and reliability. </b>

+- <b>HSRP provides redundancy for the default gateway in a LAN by allowing multiple routers to act as backups for each other.
+This ensures minimal downtime and continuous network access if the primary gateway fails.</b>

+- <b>DHCP automatically assigns IP addresses and other settings to devices, eliminating the need for manual configuration.
+This reduces errors, prevents address conflicts, and simplifies network administration.</b>

+- <b>ACLs control which traffic is allowed or denied on network devices, helping to prevent unauthorized access and improve overall security.</b>

+- <b>NAT allows multiple devices on a private network to share a single public IP address, helping conserve IPv4 addresses.
+It also enhances security by hiding internal IPs, reducing direct exposure of internal hosts to the internet.</b>

 <h2>Things Learned/Troubleshooting</h2>